Skip to content

 1 The node is cordoned to prevent new workloads from being scheduled.

-2 Existing NPU workloads handled per policy: waitForCompletion, npuPodDeletion, drain
+2 Existing NPU workloads are handled according to policy: waitForCompletion, npuPodDeletion, drain

 5 The node is validated